dohsimpson/RabbitHole/README.md

 ## Quick Start

-1. Create a file `rabbithole.yaml` under your cloned directory, and paste in the following snippet, replacing HOSTNAME with the ip or hostname of an SSH server, change other attributes accordingly:
+1. Create a file `rabbithole.yaml` under your current directory, and paste in the following snippet, replacing HOSTNAME with the ip or hostname of an SSH server, change other attributes accordingly:

 ```yaml
 node: